rusq/slackdump/README.rst

 #.
 Grab the **token:** value (it starts with ``xoxc-``), by right
    clicking the value and choosing "Copy Value".

+**If you don't see the token value** in Poogle Chrome - switch to `Payload` tab, your token is waiting for you there.

 COOKIE
 ++++++